opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 <img src="/assets/media/blog-images/2025-06-11-neural-sparse-sentence-transformers/image.png"/>

-## Neural Sparse models in SentenceTransformer
+## Neural Sparse models in Sentence Transformers

 Compared to dense embedding models, sparse models have a more complex structure, requiring post-processing layers for vector sparsification and complex tensor-to-map conversions for OpenSearch compatibility.
 These factors collectively increase the technical barrier to using and deploying neural sparse models in Python.

-SentenceTransformer offers a streamlined user experience.
+Sentence Transformers offers a streamlined user experience.
 All encoding details of OpenSearch neural sparse models are abstracted away.
 Configuration aspects like bi-encoder or doc-only (inference-free) mode and activation functions are handled internally.
 Model initialization and text encoding require just 1-2 lines of code.

 Now let's explore neural sparse in Sentence Transformers with hands-on coding examples!